masfour7/Interactive-Lab-Hub/finalProject/README.md

 I wish I knew about how difficult it would be getting the pieces and structure together, as I would of gotten a better material than cardboard boxes I had lying around and spent more time on making a good bin.

+TODOS:
+Other things to write about:

+vidoes + documentation of building process

+What to improve
+unexpected stuff:
+- effect of lights on the camera
+- figuring out effect of backgruond on image recognition
+- accounting for the several second delay in image recognition, and the effects on the interaction expectations
+improvements:
+- paper saying what colors mean
+- paper with a circle or something to indicate to people where to hold things up
+- improve construction of the box overall

 ## Group Work Distributions

 Mohammad